 Analyzing calls of your sales reps is crucial to understanding the secret formula of sales overachievers and implement it among underachievers.
 What makes the success and failure of each sales call?

-We use Zoom for all of our video conferences and that's really how we engage with our prospects and our future customers.
+We use Zoom for all of our video conferences, and that's really how we engage with our prospects and our future customers.
 I do ask our sales team to record calls, save them, submit – one or two calls a week for me to review.
 I like to review a discovery call and an assessment review call from each person every week.

 As someone who is predominantly focused on strategic selling, I have found the best tool to be networking.
-There are a number of benefits to maintaining a strong group of industry connections who you will often bump into at networking events, shows and exhibitions.
+There are a number of benefits of maintaining a strong group of industry connections who you will often bump into at networking events, shows and exhibitions.